DataOps Pillar: Target

 Most of all, work should start with a vision expressing how the business should ideally be using information.
 That vision can be elicited through a design exercise, whose aim is not to specify data flows and metadata (that comes later) but to show how the information in question should be used, how it should be adding value if legacy features and old habits were not in the way.
 Some would even say this vision does not have to be, strictly speaking, feasible; I'm not sure I'd go that far, but certainly the aim is to show the art of the possible, an aspirational target state against which subsequent changes to data delivery can be measured.
 Without that vision, DataOps only really optimises what’s already there - it can improve quality but it can't turn data into better information and deeper knowledge.

 Sometimes, the remit of DataOps is just to improve quality, to reduce defects or to satisfy auditors and this in itself is often an interesting and substantial challenge.
-But when the aim is to transform and empower business, to improve decisions, to discover opportunity, we need a Design pillar along with an early investment in developing a vision.
+But when the aim is to transform and empower business, to improve decisions, to discover opportunity, we need our Target pillar: a design process, along with an early investment in developing a vision.
 That way, our data delivery can truly become an agent of transformation.